-In this advisory the Threat Research Team at Fidelis Cybersecurity is supplementing these recent reports by providing the security community with the following:
+In this blog post, the Threat Research Team at Fidelis Cybersecurity is supplementing these recent reports by providing the security community with the following:

 - Technical descriptions of the payload behavior when installed on the victim machine.